ernchern/XCollab/exercises/TM1.md

-Debate the issue on “Apple’s products are innovative”.
+1. Debate the issue on “Apple’s products are innovative”.

+2. Support the claim that products / technologies and organizations must integrate and co-evolve.